sebvilhelm/cv/src/cv.md

 </header>

-I am a full-stack JavaScript Developer from Copenhagen.
-I recently graduated as a BA in Web Development.
-I am passionate with React (and React Native), GraphQL, GatsbyJS, Node.js, accessibility, performance, and user experience.
+I am a full-stack JavaScript Developer from Copenhagen, currently working.
+I am passionate with React (and React Native), GraphQL, Node.js, accessibility, performance, and user experience.
 I believe in finding the right tools for the job, and I am not afraid to dive into uncharted waters.
 I love to learn, and am constantly trying out new tech.
+I'm currently very interested in functional programming and OCaml/ReasonML.

+I am currently looking for opportunities working on strongly-typed codebases, with a high regard for reliability and maintainability, and a down-to-earth, passionate culture.

-I am 26 years old, and live in the North Western neighborhood of Copenhagen with my girlfriend.
-I enjoy brewing coffee — _the nerdy way_; playing and listening to music, and working on all sorts of programming side projects to hone my skills as a developer.
+I am 27 years old, and live in the North Western neighborhood of Copenhagen with my fiancé.
+I enjoy brewing coffee — _the nerdy way_; playing and listening to music, and working on all sorts of programming side projects to hone my skills as a developer, and learn new tools and languages.

 ## Proficiencies